jmusashi/joel-continuity-vault/continuity/hardware_substrate_prephotonic_silicon.md

 In this architecture:

 - AI becomes a **native physical behavior**, not a software workload.
-- Sinotes become **structural continuity patterns**, not emulated constructs.
+- Sīnotĕs  become **structural continuity patterns**, not emulated constructs.
 - Drift, invariants, and collapse become **hardware events**, not software checks.

 This paper defines the engineering‑grade conceptual specification for such a chip.